-Create some fulcrum pressure by hitting your drumstick into the drum surface to practice this exercise.
+Create some fulcrum pressure by hitting your drumstick on the drum surface to practice this exercise.

 Double Stroke Roll

-This double stroke roll is the same to the single one but a bit more complicated.
-Instead, find a way to learn single roll techniques first to make things easier.
+This double-stroke roll is the same as the single one but a bit more complicated.
+Instead, find a way to learn single-roll techniques first to make things easier.

 Due to its acoustic properties, the technique is referred to as “mamma-dadda.”